tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ### Overview

-In today's class, students will be introduced to the concept of DeFi (short for decentralized finance).
-Though DeFi most commonly refers to financial systems built upon distributed ledgers frequently leveraging smart contracts.
-Students will gain the scope that DeFi is not a particular technology or implementation.
-Rather, DeFi is a movement within the financial technology sector where future financial systems are being created and deployed with an open, decentralized, and permissionless architecture.
+In today's class, students will be introduced to the concept of DeFi (decentralized finance), which are financial systems built upon distributed ledgers that frequently leverage smart contracts.
+Students will learn that DeFi is not a particular technology or implementation, but rather, a movement within the financial technology sector where future financial systems are being created and deployed with an open, decentralized, and permissionless architecture.

 ### Class Objectives